Rainbow Eye Disorder

 • Both tests provide extensive analysis of RPE65 gene.
 Positive mutation findings in the RPE65 gene may support human gene therapy for RPE65-associated Leber’s congenital amaurosis

-• If patients would like to understand their risk of developing a genetic disorders such as hereditary cancers, cardiovascular disorders, familial hypercholesterolemia, hearing, bone and neurological diseases, etc., incidental finding and health screening reports can be ordered with the whole exome sequencing test, at no additional cost to the patients.
+• If patients would like to understand their risk of developing a genetic disorders such as hereditary cancers, cardiovascular disorders, familial hypercholesterolemia, hearing, bone and neurological diseases, etc., incidental finding and health screening reports can be ordered with the whole genome sequencing test, at no additional cost to the patients.

 • Our Master's degree-holding (Australia) genetic counselor can provide patient genetic counseling regarding any incidental findings.
 An additional nominal fee will be charged by the counselor.